Bay Area Cities Rediscover the Creeks Under Their Streets

 In future installments in this series, we'll be taking a closer look at those cities' plans.
 They include replacing the widest bridge in the U.S. with a river of floating bonfires, the creation of a kayaking facility in the middle of downtown Reno, and the possibility of unearthing buried streams in San Francisco.

-long-time dream is restoring Derby Creek, which flows underneath People's Park in Berkeley.
+Meanwhile, enthusiasm for daylighting creeks around the Bay Area remains high.
+One long-time dream is restoring Derby Creek, which flows underneath People's Park in Berkeley.
 It would be a powerful symbol: Historically, People's Park has been an epicenter of controversy, the site of Vietnam-era battles between the city, the college, the National Guard, and Governor Ronald Regan.
 If planners, ecologists, community leaders, legislators, and property owners could actually find common ground on renovating the creek beneath the park, it would be a major miracle, and a momentous vote of confidence in the practice of daylighting.

 Let's hope that doesn't take another million years.